-Patients taking the drug in capsule form are unable to control the dose as they can with careful inhaling.
+Patients taking cannabis in capsule form are unable to control the dose as they can with careful inhaling.
 So the pharmaceutical industry has started developing THC aerosols and inhalers that don’t harm lungs.
-This makes it easier for patients to control their dose and prevents them from getting too disorientated
+This makes it easier for patients to control their cannabis dose and prevents them from getting too disorientated

 Marijuana – increasingly used for pain relief

 A powerful herb which has been used in pain-relief for centuries.
 There’s just one hitch – it is illegal.
-Despite this, people are risking going to jail to send the drug to total strangers who say that they desperately need to use cannabis as a painkiller
+Despite this, people are risking going to jail to sell cannabis to total strangers who say that they desperately need to use cannabis as a painkiller

 Pauline Taylor is a MS patient from Durham.
 She has had MS for 15 years, and for five of those, she has smoked Marijuana to ease her pain.

 “At the very beginning it was my daughter who got it for me.
 I was very worried about exposing my daughter in that way… She could’ve got into a lot of trouble with the police.”
 Sometimes Pauline has to go without Weed for months because supplies can be erratic, but when the pain really kicks in, Marijuana helps and, as a result, Pauline says that she can at least manage to get out of bed in the morning.